David Livingstone: Livingstone Archives

-The archives of David Livingstone are maintained by the Archives of the University of Glasgow (GUAS).
 On 11 November 2011, Livingstone's 1871 Field Diary, as well as other original works, was published online for the first time by the David Livingstone Spectral Imaging Project.

 Papers relating to Livingstone's time as a London Missionary Society missionary (including hand-annotated maps of South East Africa) are held by the Archives of the School of Oriental and African Studies.

-Digital archives unifying these and other sources are made publicly available by the Livingstone Online project at the University of Nebraska-Lincoln.
+Digital archives unifying these and other sources are made publicly available by the Livingstone Online project at the University of Nebraska–Lincoln.